explodecomputer/pelotas_2015/gwas/README.md

 - Genotype missingness

 		cd ~/pelotas_2015/gwas/scripts
+		less summary_stats.sh
+		less summary_stats.R
 		./summary_stats.sh

-- Generate some graphs from the summary statistics

-		R --no-save --args ../results/geno < summary_stats.R
+- This script uses `summary_stats.R` script to generate some graphs.
 Use WinSCP to download these graphs to your local computer to view them.
 They are:

 - `../images/unclean_maf.pdf`
 - `../images/unclean_maf2.pdf`